Macedonian front: Triple invasion and the fall of Serbia

-In the event the lack of Allied support sealed the fate of the Serbian Army.
-Against Serbia the Central Powers marshalled the Bulgarian Army, a German Army, and an Austro-Hungarian Army, all under the command of Field Marshal Mackensen.
+In the event, the lack of Allied support sealed the fate of the Serbian army.
+Against Serbia, the Central Powers marshalled the Bulgarian Army, a German army, and an Austro-Hungarian army, all under the command of Field Marshal August von Mackensen.
 The Germans and Austro-Hungarians began their attack on 7 October with a massive artillery barrage, followed by attacks across the rivers.
-Then, on 11 October, the Bulgarian Army attacked from two directions, one from the north of Bulgaria towards Niš, the other from the south towards Skopje (see map).
-The Bulgarian Army rapidly broke through the weaker Serbian forces which tried to block its advance.
-With the Bulgarian breakthrough, the Serbian position became hopeless; their main army in the north faced either encirclement and enforced surrender, or retreat.
+Then, on 11 October, the Bulgarian army attacked from two directions, one from the north of Bulgaria towards Niš, the other from the south towards Skopje (see map).
+The Bulgarian army rapidly broke through the weaker Serbian forces that tried to block its advance.
+With the Bulgarian breakthrough, the Serbian position became hopeless; their main army in the north faced either encirclement and forced surrender or retreat.

 Marshal Putnik ordered a full Serbian retreat, southwards and westwards through Montenegro and into Albania.
 The Serbs faced great difficulties: terrible weather, poor roads and the need for the army to help the tens of thousands of civilians who retreated with them.
 Only c.
 125,000 Serbian soldiers reached the Adriatic coast and embarked on Italian transport ships that carried the army to Corfu and other Greek islands before it travelled on to Thessaloniki.
-Marshal Putnik had to be carried during the whole retreat; he died just over a year later in a French hospital.
+Marshal Putnik had to be carried around during the entire retreat; he died just over a year later in a French hospital.

-The French and British divisions marched north from Thessaloniki in October 1915 under the joint command of French General Maurice Sarrail, and British General Bryan Mahon (Commander, British Salonika Force, 1915).
-However, the War Office in London was reluctant to advance too deep into Serbia.
-So the French divisions advanced on their own up the Vardar River.
-This advance gave some limited help to the retreating Serbian Army, as the Bulgarians had to concentrate larger forces on their southern flank to deal with the threat, which led to the Battle of Krivolak (October–November 1915).
+The French and British divisions marched north from Thessaloniki in October 1915 under the joint command of French General Maurice Sarrail and British General Bryan Mahon (Commander, British Salonika Force, 1915).
+However, the London War Office was reluctant to advance too deep into Serbia.
+So the French divisions advanced up the Vardar river alone.
+This advance gave some limited help to the retreating Serbian army, as the Bulgarians had to concentrate larger forces on their southern flank to deal with the threat, which led to the Battle of Krivolak (October–November 1915).
 By the end of November, General Sarrail had to retreat in the face of massive Bulgarian assaults on his positions.
 During his retreat, the British at Kosturino were also forced to retreat.
-By 12 December, all allied forces were back in Greece.
+By 12 December, all Allied forces were back in Greece.
 The Germans ordered the Bulgarians not to cross the Greek borders, reluctant to risk a Greek entry into the war in response to a Bulgarian invasion in Macedonia.
-The Allies for their part took advantage of that, reinforcing and consolidating their positions behind the borders.
+The Allies took advantage of that, reinforcing and consolidating their positions behind the borders.